pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/README.md

 Enables to modify on a Multi module the Global ID, Cyrf ID or format the EEPROM.

+Matching the ID of 2 Multi modules enable them to control the same receivers without rebinding.
+Be carefull the 2 modules should not be used at the same time unless you know what you are doing.

 Notes:
 - Supported from Multi v1.3.2.85 or above and OpenTX 2.3.12 or above
 - The Multi module to be configured must be active, if there is a second Multi module in the radio it must be off